spulec/PyQS/README.md

 **Durability:**

 When we read a batch of messages from SQS we attempt to add them to our internal queue until we exceed the visibility timeout of the queue.
 Once this is exceeded, we discard the messages and grab a new batch.
+Additionally, when a process worker gets a message from the internal queue, the time the message was fetched from SQS is checked against the queues visibility timeout and discarded if it exceeds the timeout.
 The goal is to reduce double processing.
 However, this system does not provide transactions and there are cases where it is possible to process a message who's visibility timeout has been exceeded.
 It is up to you to make sure that you can handle this edge case.

 **Task Importing:**